Axway-University-1/apim-hands-on-labs/Dev-Day2-Lab-2/README.md

 * Keep mockup simple: main purpose is for testing

-* Policy Studio allows to create simple services with preconfigured filters You created a mockup service with just 2 filters!
+* Policy Studio allows to create simple services with preconfigured filters.
+You created a mockup service with just 2 filters!